Seven Rituals to Try When You Want a Snow Day

-Now that winter finally showed up, children have renewed hope of getting a snow day or two off from school.
-Some may even be wishing for a snowstorm Sunday night to prolong Christmas break.
+Winter is in full effect and children have continued hopes of getting a snow day or two off from school.
 There are a lot of legends and superstitions about “rituals” that will make it snow and keep the big yellow buses off the roads.
-We can’t guarantee any of these methods work, but if you want to skip class or just want to build a snowman, you can give one of these a try.
+We can’t guarantee any of these methods work, but if you want to skip class, build a snowman, or enjoy some extra R&R, you can give one of these a try.

 1. Inside-out, Backward PJs

-One of the most well-known rituals states that if you go to bed wearing inside-out, backward pajamas it will snow.
-Maybe if enough kids do this the collective incongruity upsets the atmosphere and makes it snow?
+One of the most well-known rituals states that if you go to bed wearing your pajamas inside-out and backward, it will snow.
+Maybe if enough kids do this, the collective incongruity upsets the atmosphere and makes it snow?
 Or maybe some clever parent was ready to end a long winter day and just wanted their kids to go to sleep.
-So they told them they would have a snow day if they turned their PJs inside out, put them on backward and went to bed.
-Sounds like a plan!
+Either way, it’s worth a try!

 2. Spoon Under the Pillow

 Another legend requires participants to put a spoon under their pillow before they go to sleep.
-It doesn’t matter what kind of spoon.
-It can be plastic, metal or wood and any size.
-This recalls the old wives tale of putting a knife under the bed of a woman in labor to cut the pain.
+It doesn’t matter what kind of spoon: plastic, metal, wood, big, small, they all will do.
+This recalls the old wives’ tale of putting a knife under the bed of a woman in labor to cut the pain.
 Does it work?
 Maybe.
 Do we see a pattern that seems to have something to do with getting kids to go to sleep?
 Yep.

 3. Snow Dance